 We’ll meet again for sure!
-Or just simply not…and it’s fine too!
+Or just simply not… and it’s fine too!
+A last good-bye.

 I’m already after many last meetings, last coffees, farewell parties, last hugs… repeating the same last conversation for hundred times…